56kcloud/Training/DockerCon/logging/getting-started.md

     > What do we see different?
 We should now see each curl/refresh we sent to the `Traefik` container

     We should see a 404 error about no backends configured.

 Now, we will connect a `whoami` container to the `Traefik` proxy.
 This `whoami` container will register itself automatically with the proxy.
 The `Traefik` proxy routes traffic from `0.0.0.0`from the `Traefik` proxy to our new `whoami` application.

+`Traefik` watches the Docker daemon for new containers that join and start on thee server.
+When a new container starts it automatically registers it with `Traefik`

 12. Start the `whoami` container

+    ```
-    `docker run -d --name whoami emilevauge/whoami`
+    docker run -d --name whoami emilevauge/whoami

-    > `Traefik` watches the Docker daemon for new containers that join and start on thee server.
-When a new container starts it automatically registers it with `Traefik`
+    ```

 13. `curl` the whoami container using the Virtual Hostname `test.docker.local`configured in `Traefik`